-Don’t let the name of the site fool you.
-This project is not just aimed at those who preach!
+In other words, don’t let the name of the site fool you.

 The operative word in the title is forum.
 Historically, in ancient Greece, the word “forum” described a designated place in the middle of a city in a democratic society for citizens to thrash out important issues.
 The forum was a place whereby people–from all walks of life and strata of society–met together for the purposes of respectful communication.